aces/Loris/modules/api/test/TestPlan.md

 This document is a preliminary test plan that should be superseded by a proper automated test suite.

 ## Using the integration tests
 The API's integration test suite can be used to test all endpoints automatically.
-These tests are passed at every Travis checks, but the endpoints that require the raisinbread data cannot be run because Travis doesn't have the data.
-These tests can only be run from a virtual machine with the raisinbread dataset.
+These tests are passed at every Travis checks.

 ### Using dockerized tests
 To run the dockerized tests: